friveramariani/PRCubeStars/about.md

 <img src="Images/DaronWestly.JPG" alt="hi" class="inline"/>
 ***Daron Westly***: *Mission Specialist of PRCubeStars*.
-Daron Westly is also an expert in nanotechnology with a B.S. in Electrical Engineering from University of South Florida and  and M.Eng. in Electrical Engineering from Cornell University.
-His research trajyectory has addressed the areas of x-ray zone plates, microfluidic cells, and electron beam lithography forin nanoscale fabrication.
-His involvement with the Makers Movement, fabrication experience, and programming expertise haves been fundamental for the PRCubeStars team.
-Daron is currently a research scientists at the [US National Institute of Standards and Technology](https://www.nist.gov/people/daron-westly).
+Daron Westly is also an expert in nanotechnology with a B.S. in Electrical Engineering from University of South Florida and  M.Eng. in Electrical Engineering from Cornell University.
+His research trajectory has addressed the areas of x-ray zone plates, microfluidic cells, and electron beam lithography for nanoscale fabrication.
+His involvement with the Makers Movement, fabrication experience, and programming expertise have been fundamental for the PRCubeStars team.
+Daron is currently a research scientist at the [US National Institute of Standards and Technology](https://www.nist.gov/people/daron-westly).
 Daron is also a brave [marathon runner](http://www.marathonfoto.com/Proofs?PIN=E7V722&LastName=WESTLY).

 <img src="Images/DamasoCardenalesColon.jpg" alt="hi" class="inline"/>